Fercip123/Project-Archive/Quantitative Research (JPMorgan Chase Co.)/README.md

 While this project is finance-based, the core techniques—**Maximum Likelihood Estimation (MLE)** and **Dynamic Programming**—are fundamental pillars in *Computational Neuroscience*.
 These methods are essential for modeling neural spike sorting and optimizing artificial neural network architectures.

 ---
-*Completed on January 20, 2026, as part of an academic portfolio for MEXT Scholarship preparation (Research Student track) at Kyoto University.*
+*Completed on January 20, 2026, as part of an academic portfolio*